Is a career selling cars right for me?”

 Sales Is Not About Selling

 Sales is not about selling, it is about serving.
-Zig Ziglar coined it nicely when he wrote, “If you help enough other people get what they want, you will get what you want.”
+Zig Ziglar coined it nicely when he wrote, “You can have everything in life you want, if you will just help other people get what they want.”
 A career in sales, especially automobile sales, is about serving the needs of people.

 People do not buy cars, they purchase what the car, truck, SUV or widget will do for them.
 A need must to be filled.
 Salespeople, good automobile sales people, help people fill the need.